- Explore the business, cultural, and fashion capital of Milan

 Welcome to Milan!
 Arrive at the Milano Malpensa or Linate airport, then transfer to the city center and check in to your hotel.
 Milan is known as the non-official capital of Italy, the place where everything happens.
 The city is a center for business, shopping, fashion, and culture, as well as medieval art and beautiful architecture.

 In the evening head to the Navigli at Porta Genova, Milan's ancient network of canals and passages used for transporting goods and supplies across the city.
-At night these streets transform with crowds of locals and tourists meeting friends at bars and enjoying aperitivos.
+At night these streets transform with crowds of locals and tourists meeting friends at bars and aperativo bar.
 Come for the buzzing energy, stay for the wine bars and people watching.

 Day 3: Milan to Lake Como

-Lake Como is one of the three main lakes in Italy's Lake District, alongside Lake Garda and Lake Maggiore.
-Lake Como is grand yet peaceful and quiet, surrounded by forests that add to the serenity.
-The lake is popular with travelers from around the world and has attracted numerous celebrities who own villas along its shores, including George Clooney and Madonna.
+Lake Como is one of the three main lakes in the Lake District, alongside Lake Garda and Lake Maggiore.
+While the other two lakes are famous for their grand atmosphere, Lake Como is peaceful and quiet, surrounded by forests which add to the serene atmosphere.
+The lake is popular with travelers from around the world and has attracted several celebrities, including George Clooney and Madonna.

 You'll be based in the town of Como on the southern end of the lake while you spend the next few days exploring.
-City highlights include the Gothic 14th-century Cathedral of Como, sprawling Villa Olmo park, and the Museo Didattico della Seta (Museum of Silk), which chronicles the region's historic silk industry.
-See the sights with a ride on the funicular railway up to Brunate, a small town located high up in the mountains above Lake Como.
-Tour the terraced gardens and beautiful interiors of Villa Balbianello - Lenno and the Villa Serbelloni and enjoy the views with a stroll on the waterfront promenade.
+City highlights include the Gothic 14th-century Cathedral of Como, sprawling Villa Olmo park and exhibition halls, and the Museo Didattico della Seta (Museum of Silk), which chronicles the region's historic silk industry.
+See the sights with a ride on the funicular railway and enjoy the views with a stroll on the waterfront promenade.

 Chat with a local specialist who can help organize your trip.

-Round out your tour with time in Bellagio's picturesque streets and lunch at a local restaurant.
+Round out your tour with lunch at a Michelin-star local restaurant.
 In the afternoon, explore some of the town's magnificent villas and beautiful parks: